 - Earnings tax of 15%: An earnings tax of 15% is charged against the investment returns of a super fund, although super funds may offset some of the earnings tax bill by investing in companies that pay tax-friendly dividends.

-- Good news: Refund of contributions tax of up to $500 if earn less than $37,000: Since 1 July 2012, if you earn less than $37,000 a year, and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund of the contributions tax deducted from your super account.
-The federal government calls this refund of super tax, the Low Income Super Contribution (LISC), and the refund is paid directly to your superannuation account by the Federal Government (note that from 1 July 2017, the tax refund is to be renamed the Low Income Superannuation Tax Offset).
-For more information on the LISC, see SuperGuide article Super tax refund for lower-income earners available beyond June 2017.
+- Refund of contributions tax of up to $500 if earn less than $37,000: Since 1 July 2012, if you earn less than $37,000 a year, and your employer makes concessional (before-tax) superannuation contributions on your behalf, then you can expect a refund of the contributions tax deducted from your super account.
+The federal government calls this refund of super tax, the Low Income Superannuation Tax Offset (formerly called the Low Income Superannuation Contribution, and the refund is paid directly to your superannuation account by the Federal Government.
+For more information on the LISTO, see SuperGuide article LISTO: Super tax refund for lower-income earners.

 - Deductions for insurance premiums: In addition to the contributions tax bill, your son’s super account may have one or more insurance premiums deducted from the fund account.

 - Administration fee and investment management fee: Your son’s super account is also usually charged an annual administration fee, and usually an investment management fee (although that is sometimes built into the reported investment return).

 For more information on the types of fees that may be charged against a super fund account, see SuperGuide article Comparing super funds: 10 fees and charges you need to know about.